 - Blink 2 times: the battery charge is between 88% and 96%

 - Blink 1 time: the battery charge is between 96% and 100%

 General disclaimer: Do not leave batteries unused for extended periods of time, either in the product or in storage.
 The typical estimated life of a Lithium-Ion battery is about two to three years or 300 to 500 charge cycles, whichever occurs first.

 One charge cycle is a period of use from fully charged, to fully discharged, and fully recharged again.
 Rechargeable Lithium-Ion batteries have a limited life and will gradually lose their capacity to hold a charge.
 This loss of capacity (aging) is irreversible.
 As the battery loses capacity, the length of time it will power the product (run time) decreases.
 Lithium-Ion batteries continue to slowly discharge (self-discharge) when not in use or while in storage.
 Routinely check the battery’s charge status.

-The battery is not meant to be removed by the user.
+The battery is not meant to be removed by the user without our permission.
 If you are experiencing any battery issues please contact our support team.